8. Dolphin – Phase 5#

 %dolphin_record_stream = type { }

-; LLVM struct correpsonding to the string representation
+; LLVM struct corresponding to array and string representation

 ; signatures for the runtime functions